 The Erne is very easy to set up—around 5-10 minutes with unboxing and assembly.
 The Bluetooth connection is seamless for me too.
 It has a good range and I'm yet to have any connection issues when operating it from across the court.
 The portable remote is a nice touch too.

-The app itself is intuitive but I couldn't figure out that you have to click on a drill to toggle through sub-drills.
+The app itself is more intuitive than the Titan app but I couldn't figure out that you have to click on a drill to toggle through sub-drills.
 The Erne CEO was the one to tell me this!
 So, I have to dock a point for that.
 Otherwise, it's easy to use.

 Accuracy: 8/10